FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 Let’s discuss the other parameters we have used above. `redirect_uri` informs FusionAuth where to redirect the user to after login. `response_type` tells FusionAuth which OAuth flow we’re using (Authorization Code in this example).

 Try navigating to http://localhost:9000/login.
 And if everything is correct, you will see an error.
 Yes your code is working fine, no need to recheck.
-You will see an error like this.
+You will see an `invalid_client` error.

-{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/initial-error.png" alt="An error screen on a login attempt" class="img-fluid" figure=false %}

 If you review `login.js` above, you will find that `REDIRECT_URI` is set to `http://localhost:9000/oauth-callback` in our `.env` file but we haven’t actually created that route yet.
 So this error makes sense.
 We're actually logged in because we signed into the FusionAuth Dashboard from our previous configuration.